NeethuTom/Spring-boot-Mongodb-Project/README.md

 # Project description

 This is a simple Demo of using `Java8`, `Spring Boot` , `Rest API using JSON` and `MongoDB`.
-Application below functionalities:
+Application implements below functionalities:

 1. CRUD users: be able to save name, username, password, email into a database
 2. Add a login / password mechanism to your project.
 Return 403 if invalid.
 3. Permissions: give the ability to add permissions to user.

-	Ex: Admin is allowed to delete users
+	Ex1: Admin is allowed to delete users
 	Ex2: Normal user shouldn’t be able to delete user
 	Ex3: Normal user should be able to edit its own profile
 	Ex4: Not login user shouldn’t be able to access any data